-Timeline for Recovery After Mesothelioma Surgery
+Timeline for Recovery

 For most tumor-removing surgeries, a hospital stay of at least two weeks is common.
 Recovery at home usually is less intensive — but lasts much longer — from eight weeks to as long as a year.
 Any complications along the way can delay recovery.